-Misophonia is when certain sounds that may not bother anyone else trigger an over-the-top emotional reaction from someone.
+Misophonia is when certain sounds that may not bother anyone else trigger an over-the-top emotional reaction.

-These sounds trigger emotional or physiological responses that some might perceive as unreasonable.
+These sounds trigger emotional or physiological responses that some might regard as unreasonable.
 Reactions can range from mild annoyance to full-blown rage.

-The disorder, which is also referred to as ‘selective sound sensitivity syndrome’ is often triggered by everyday sounds, such as the sound of someone chewing, using a metal fork or spoon on a metal bowl or pot (this one also kills me), heavy breathing or a squelching shoe.
-Other triggers may include the sound of windscreen wipers, a squeaky shopping trolley wheel or someone tapping their foot while listening to music.
+The disorder, which is also referred to as selective sound sensitivity syndrome, is often triggered by everyday sounds – someone chewing, using a metal fork or spoon on a metal bowl or pot (this one also kills me), heavy breathing or a squelching shoe.
+Other triggers can include the sound of windscreen wipers, a squeaky shopping trolley wheel or someone tapping their foot while listening to music.

 Mild reactions to sounds or stimuli may include:

 People with mild misophonia may avoid busy restaurants or establishments that produce certain sounds, such as modern pop music playlists, cooking noises or plates being bashed about.

 Those with severe misophonia can become aggressive or even violent, physically or verbally attacking the person or thing making the sound.
 Some may cry or run away from the situation.